What is redistricting?

 In addition, during the redistricting time period, cities and townships will establish (or reestablish) their precinct boundaries* as part of the redistricting process, as will counties that have unorganized territory.
 For details of dates relevant to redistricting, see the Redistricting Guide (see pages 58-60 for timelines).

 *The City Council approved the new precinct lines on Wednesday, March 23.
 See the meeting details, including the maps and precinct descriptions, here.
 The new boundaries take effect for the August 9, 2022 primary election.

 Who is responsible for determining ward boundaries?

 The Saint Paul Charter Commission is responsible for establishing the new ward boundaries.
+The Charter Commission approved the new ward boundaries (option 6) on Wednesday, March 16.
 Go here to learn more about their membership.

 How can I attend a Charter Commission meeting or give my opinion regarding redistricting?

 No new Charter Commission meetings are currently scheduled